-Certain specialized services are only covered when received from designated Plan Providers with special training, experience, facilities or protocols for the service.
-We refer to these Plan Providers as "Centers of Excellence."
+Plan Providers with special training, experience, facilities or protocols for certain specialized services are designated as "Centers of Excellence."
 Centers of Excellence are selected by us based on the findings of recognized specialty organizations or government agencies such as Medicare.
+Centers of Excellence are located in Massachusetts, Maine, New Hampshire, Connecticut and Rhode Island.
+The following specialized services should be obtained through a designated Center of Excellence: